hyperledger-labs/go-perun/README.md

 ## Funding

-This project is currently being developed by a group of dedicated hackers at the Applied Cryptography research group at Technische Universität Darmstadt, Germany.
+This project has been started at the Chair of Applied Cryptography at Technische Universität Darmstadt, Germany, and is currently developed and maintained by a group of dedicated hackers from PolyCrypt GmbH.
 We thank the German Federal Ministry of Education and Research (BMBF) for their funding through the StartUpSecure grants program as well as the German Science Foundation (DFG), the Foundation for Polish Science (FNP) and the Ethereum Foundation for their support in the research that preceded this implementation.

 ## Copyright